Stothedoublek/Assignment/README.md

 # Assignment
-Assignment for Trainee Software Engineer
+Assignment for Trainee Software Engineer by Shubham Kushwaha

 Q.1 Explain why deletion is typically faster in a linked list compared to an array in Java.

 -> The possible reasons are:

 1)In Java, deletion is typically faster in a linked list compared to an array due to the fundamental structural differences between the two data structures.

 2)In a linked list, each node contains a reference to the next node, allowing for efficient removal of a node by simply updating the pointer of the previous node.
 This process does not require the reassignment of memory for all subsequent nodes, as it does with arrays.